 What can we learn from a looted object, ripped from its origin and context?
 Can we even tell real from fake?
 What different sorts of information can we learn when a vase has been properly excavated?
-More broadly, to what degree are the meaning and value of any work of art inherent in the object itself?
-And to what degree are that meaning and value inextricably bound with the circumstances of its making?

-In a way the study of a Maya vase is a bit like the story of the blind men and the elephant.
+In a way, the study of a Maya vase is a bit like the story of the blind men and the elephant.
 Archaeologists and curators, art historians and epigraphers, chemists and ethnographers each approach a vase from a different angle and discover different sorts of information.
-When these different sorts of information are integrated, even a looted vessel can begin to recover some of its context, meaning and history.
+When these different sorts of information are brought together, even a looted vessel can recover some of its context, meaning and history.